Skip to main content

 Importance of sun

-During one of my difficult periods in which I could not go out of my apartment, my mother convinced me with great effort to get out on our balcony and sit there for 5 minutes to enjoy the sun.
+During one of my difficult periods, when I couldn’t leave my apartment, my mother — with a lot of effort — convinced me to step out onto the balcony and sit there for 5 minutes and feel the sun.

-It caused me so much stress, but I had heard that sunshine helps with mental health.
-I have read before that people who live in areas with more sun are happier and calmer.
-I was counting the minutes sitting on the floor next to the door of the balcony so I could go inside fast and prayed the sun did its job.
+It caused me a lot of stress, but I had heard that sunshine helps with mental health.
+I had read before that people who live in areas with more sun tend to feel calmer and happier.
+I remember sitting on the floor next to the balcony door, counting the minutes so I could go back inside quickly, hoping the sun would somehow help.

-I found an interesting article the other day from PubMed Central about the sunlight exposure and mental health.
-The article states “people living in areas with longer and higher sunlight exposure levels exhibit fewer depressive symptoms and were less likely to report suicidal thought.
-Additionally, seasonal increases in sunlight duration are associated with decreases in mental health distress.”
+The other day, I came across an article on PubMed Central about sunlight exposure and mental health.
+It states that people living in areas with longer and higher sunlight exposure levels exhibit fewer depressive symptoms and are less likely to report suicidal thoughts.
+Additionally, seasonal increases in sunlight are associated with decreases in mental health distress.

 Comments